Loga19818eeanvesh/Upbringo_Backend_Assignment/README.md

-# Upbringo Assignment
-Backend API using GraphQL and MySQL database for a store owner to store the transactions in cloud.
+# Backend API using GraphQL and MySQL database for a store owner to store the transactions in cloud.

 ## How to start
 1. Run 'npm install' on terminal to download all dependencies